-We have adopted this policy as part our larger commitment to encourage ethical, social and environmental responsibility, which includes our certification as a B Corp and our Social Value policy.
+We have adopted this policy as part our larger commitment to encourage ethical, social and environmental responsibility, which includes being Ecovadis accredited and our Social Value policy.

 We oppose the use and exploitation of forced labour and we expect all those who work for us or on our behalf to share our zero-tolerance approach.
 This policy applies to all those who work for us and those who work on our behalf, including employees, agency workers, casual and freelance staff.